 The dedicated team of volunteers and staff offer help, advice and support to residents and visitors.
 The services on offer include:

 - Free telephone and Wi-Fi access.

-- Help and advice with benefit and money issues.
+- Help with benefit and money issues.

 - Support and advocacy for residents over 55.

 - London Capital Credit Union.

 - DABB (offering advice and support for people with disabilities).